Teja1282/Pizza-Sales-Analysis-using-Excel/README.md

-# Pizza-Sales-Analysis-using-Excel
+# Pizza-Sales 🍕
-# 🍕 Pizza Sales Analysis Dashboard - Excel Project
+# Analysis Dashboard - Excel Project

 This Excel project presents an end-to-end analysis of pizza sales data using Microsoft Excel tools like **Power Query**, **Pivot Tables**, and **Slicers**.
 It is designed to help understand sales performance, identify key trends, and provide actionable insights through a dynamic and interactive dashboard.